neverett/neverett.github.io/index.md

 title: About me
 ---

 Hello, I'm Nikki.
-I live in Chicago and I like to help people use technology.
-I've written software documentation for people of all levels of technical ability, provided tech support, fixed data pipelines, and written code for my day job(s) and as a volunteer supporting activists and organizers.
+I live in Chicago, and I like to help people use technology.
+I've written software documentation, provided tech support, fixed data pipelines, and written code in professional and volunteer capacities.

-When I'm not on the computer, I like to read and write fiction, [lift weights](https://www.shesabeast.co/about/), and [watch movies]](https://www.celluloidchicago.org/).
+When I'm not on the computer, I like to read and write fiction, [lift weights](https://www.shesabeast.co/about/), and [watch movies](https://www.celluloidchicago.org/).

 ## Contact